pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 >>> df['B'][0:5] = 10
 ```

-It might be possible to detect this and raise an error (since it can never do what the
-user intended, an error could be appropriate / helpful).
+These cases will raise a warning ``ChainedAssignmentError``, because they can never
+accomplished what the user intended.
+There will be false-positive cases when these
+operations are triggered from Cython, because Cython uses a different reference counting
+mechanism.
+These cases should be rare, since calling pandas code from Cython does not
+have any performance benefits.

 ### Filtered dataframe